1Bayshore/1Bayshore.github.io/sources/fentlama-acleð.md

 After her speech, Fentlama was hired by Lañome ad tesececlohé ad Mangátle to do food service.
 She continued to work in food service until her election as a Member of Parliament.
 ## Political Career
-In the 2033 Lapazadapalavi election, Fentlama stood for election in the Mangátle awiþ riding as an independent.
+In the 2033 Lapazadapalavi election, Fentlama stood for election in the [Mangátle vewiþ](/2024/10/19/mangátle-vewiþ.html) riding as an independent.
 She was widely considered to be unelectable due to her stance against Lord Espa Adnorbuj.
 However, after her opponents made a series of perceived blunders, she was elected with 44% of the vote.
 She assumed office on 12 gerongi 2033.

 Fentlama was considered one of the most controversial members of parliament.
 In her first speech to Lapazadapalavi, she criticised military spending.
 She voted against the vast majority of bills in the session.
 ## "Traitor" Comments and Resignation